teambenny/goetl/README.md

       go get github.com/teambenny/goetl

-While not necessary, it may be helpful to understand some of the pipeline concepts used within Ratchet's internals: https://blog.golang.org/pipelines
+While not necessary, it may be helpful to understand some of the pipeline concepts used within goetl's internals: https://blog.golang.org/pipelines

 ## Why would I use this?